omartarzi/personal-site/app/data/about.md

 #### Intro
-I am a junior software engieer at HBB Inc. where I work on building an app to connect users from around the world.
+I am a junior software engineer at HBB Inc. where I work on building an app to connect users from around the world.
 <br>
 I am available to consult on interesting projects.
 I am particularly interested in social impact, education, inclusivity, and nature.
 I enjoy advising companies and may even be available for pro-bono work depending on the time commitment and the project.
 If you would like to arrange a meeting, I am based in Los Angeles but am always available over Zoom/Skype/FaceTime.
 <br><br>